microsoft/PowerApps-Samples/dataverse/webapi/JS/quickspa/README.md

 1. Select **Accept** on the **Permissions requested** dialog.
 1. Select the **WhoAmI** button.

-   The message **Congratulations!
-You connected to Dataverse using the Web API.** is displayed with your `UserId` value from the [WhoAmIResponse complex type](https://learn.microsoft.com/power-apps/developer/data-platform/webapi/reference/whoamiresponse).
+   The message '**Congratulations!
+You connected to Dataverse using the Web API.**' is displayed with your `UserId` value from the [WhoAmIResponse complex type](https://learn.microsoft.com/power-apps/developer/data-platform/webapi/reference/whoamiresponse).

 ## Demonstrates